 What plants will do well with a large amount of heat?

 Plants like beans are known to grow best in full sun.
-Another plant that does well in heat that you can plant in a kiddie pool is tomatoes!
+Tomatoes are another plant that does well in heat that you can plant in a kiddie pool!

 What tools do I need to create a kiddie pool garden?

 - A kiddie pool or other large container (at least a foot deep)

 - A trowel, long spoon, and garden gloves

 - The soil of your choice – we recommend all organic soil because it will be easier to work with.
 It’s also free from pesticides that can harm the ecosystem in your backyard.

 - Seeds or seedlings

 The first step in making a kiddie pool garden is to make sure that you have an appropriate container.